huyenngn/blumenladen/README.md

 ```

 You can use `uv run <command>` to avoid having to manually activate the project
 venv.
-For example, to start the dashboard:
+For example, to start the backend:

 ```sh
 uv run blumenladen